30+ Things To Know When Planning a Beach Wedding

 What material is good for a beach wedding?

-The most popular fabrics for beach wedding dresses include linen, chiffon, satin or charmeuse, tulle, lace, and taffeta.
-Lightweight fabrics in light colors are ideal.
+Popular fabrics for beach wedding attire include linen, chiffon, satin or charmeuse, tulle, lace, and taffeta.
+Lightweight, breathable fabrics in soft colors are ideal for staying cool and looking elegant.

 What do grooms wear to a beach wedding?